hazelcast/hazelcast-go-client/README.md

 ## 5.6.
 Setting Connection Attempt Period

-Connection timeout period is the duration in milliseconds between the connection attempts
+Connection timeout period is the duration in milliseconds between the connection attempts.

 The following are example configurations.